Theft & Stealing

-Whosoever receives any animal, unlawfully killed, with intent to steal the carcass, or skin, or other part thereof, knowing the same to have been so killed, or receives, or disposes of, or attempts to dispose of, any part of an animal so killed, or of an animal unlawfully stolen, knowing it to have been so killed or so stolen, shall be guilty of a serious indictable offence, and may be indicted and punished as if the animal had been stolen, and the accused had unlawfully received the same.
+Whosoever receives any animal, unlawfully killed, with intent to steal the carcass, or skin, or another part thereof, knowing the same to have been so killed, or receives, or disposes of, or attempts to dispose of, any part of an animal so killed, or of an animal unlawfully stolen, knowing it to have been so killed or so stolen, shall be guilty of a serious indictable offence, and may be indicted and punished as if the animal had been stolen, and the accused had unlawfully received the same.
 (Section 190, Crimes Act 1900)

 In NSW, a person found guilty of the offence of stealing in a dwelling-house shall be liable for imprisonment for seven years.
-However, there are aggravating circumstances that makes the penalty higher than usual.
-If the offender steals any chattel, money, or valuable security, from another person, shall be liable to imprisonment for twenty years if in doing so he uses corporal violence on any person or intentionally or recklessly inflicts actual body harm on any person, or deprives any person of his or her liberty.
+However, there are aggravating circumstances that make the penalty higher than usual.
+If the offender steals any chattel, money, or valuable security, from another person, shall be liable to imprisonment for twenty years if in doing so he uses corporal violence on any person or intentionally or recklessly inflicts actual bodily harm on any person, or deprives any person of his or her liberty.
 (Section 95, Crimes Act 1900)

-A person who receives a stolen property knowing it to be a stolen property, the stealing thereof amounts to serious indictable offence, shall likewise be guilty of a serious indictable offence which means that he may either suffer imprisonment 10 years or 12 years depending on the kind of property involved in the stealing.
+A person who receives a stolen property knowing it to be a stolen property, the stealing thereof amounts to the serious indictable offence, shall likewise be guilty of a serious indictable offence which means that he may either suffer imprisonment 10 years or 12 years depending on the kind of property involved in the stealing.